 Love this book and want the full unit?

 My freebie is a preview of a larger unit for this wonderful book.
 The full bundle includes quite a few FUN hands-on options for comprehension and writing.
 Here’s a listing of what’s included.
-AND…it’s discounted for this weekend only.

 - Schema builder (quick write about Thanksgiving plans)